• Skip to primary navigation

 • Get Started

-Physician finders are a mainstay for many medtech companies, and they can be helpful in getting patients to the providers and hospitals that use your devices.
+Physician finders are a mainstay for many medtech companies.
+These tools can be helpful in getting patients to the providers and hospitals that use your devices.
 However, not all physician finders are created equal.
 If you want your physician finder to actually be effective, there are several factors that you should consider.

 Ultimately, your physician finder should be a tool that is easy for patients to get to, use, and obtain helpful information.
 This means that you can’t just build it once, never check in, and assume it’s working.
 Technology changes, patient needs change, and your information will likely change.
 All of this requires regular check-ins to ensure that your physician finder continues to be effective as time goes on.